computergeek1507/GVSU-CIS641-Jolly-Snowman/meetings/GVSU-CIS641-JollySnowman-2021-11-08.md

 Goals for next week (include responsibilities)

 - Finish unit testing of image analyzer with completed by next Monday.
 (GE, JM).
-- Scott will start on the 'Add support for RTSP cameras' task
+- Start on the 'Add support for RTSP cameras' task.
+(SH).